ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/gbif_taxa.md

 The GBIF backbone also includes a large number of **deleted** taxon ids: these are a mix of duplicated names, typos in the database and other errors.
-The GBIF ID of these taxa are preserved, along with _some_ information, but we do not allow deleted taxa to be used in the GBIF Taxa worksheet.
+The GBIF ID of these taxa are preserved, along with _some_ information, but we do not allow deleted taxa to be used in the GBIFTaxa worksheet.

 ## My data doesn't contain taxa

 Fine.
-You can omit the Taxa worksheet!
+You can omit either or both of the GBIFTaxa and NCBITaxa worksheets!